mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

         self.update_log_minimize(Epot, max_forces)
         self.update_dump_file(filename="dump.min.lammpstrj")

-.. container:: justify

-    The two methods named *update_log_minimize()* and
-    *update_dump_file()*, are used to print the information in the terminal and in a LAMMPS-type data file, respectively.
+The two methods named *update_log_minimize()* and *update_dump_file()*, are used to print the information in the terminal and in a LAMMPS-type data file, respectively.

 Improve the output class
 ------------------------

-.. container:: justify

 Modify the beginning of the *Outputs.py* file to import NumPy and the constant module of SciPy:

 .. code-block:: python